 |Total Cost of Attendance||$23,466||$40,962||$28,658||$44,120|

 **Students from the western states/territories (AK, AZ, CA, CO, HI, ID, MT, NV, NM, ND, OR, SD, UT, and WY, CNMI, and Guam) receive a scholarship to reduce tuition.

-***Room and Board rates are based on a double room with a gold meal plan option.
+***Housing and Meal rates are based on a double room with a gold meal plan option.
 The actual rate will vary, depending on the room rate and meal plan that you choose.
 Living costs for students who are with parents or off-campus are lower.

 ****The Transportation and Personal Expense averages are based on an annual survey conducted by the Washington Financial Aid Association (WFAA).

 *****The cost of attendance amounts are "base" rates.
 The actual costs may vary according to enrollment status, living arrangements, academic program, and tuition.

 Living-related expenses for a spouse and dependents are not included in the cost of attendance budget.
 Living expenses for a spouse and/or dependents are considered as part of the FAFSA process, and those expenses are reflected in your expected family contribution (EFC).

 Child care costs for dependent children may be considered in some cases.
 Please contact the Financial Aid and Scholarship Office for more details.